TraceWright/healthMonitor/README.md

 ## Build with Docker
 This stack may be run with a one-liner on any OS, provided a local docker installation and a web browser.
-Download and unzip/pull this project, navigate to the docker folder and in a terminal run:
+Download and unzip/pull this project, navigate to the ./docker folder and in a terminal run:

 docker-compose up -d